Author Name:-Pankaj Dubey

 Do you believe in a writer’s block?

 No, I don’t.
 I think ‘Writer’s block’ is another term for being lazy and unwilling.
 I plan all my writings a day before and make pointers before I crash.
-When I don’t have to write anything new I try to improvise upon my previous writings as I strongly believe in the idea that the only way to write good is to ‘rewrite’.
+When I don’t have to write anything new I try to improvise upon my previous writings as I strongly believe in the idea that the only way to write well is to ‘rewrite’.

 What is your message to the aspiring writers?